Reviewing ImmuCell (ICCC) and Its Competitors

 Earnings and Valuation

-This table compares ImmuCell and its competitors revenue, earnings per share and valuation.
+This table compares ImmuCell and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue